rapid7/insightconnect-workflows/workflows/Enrich_CVE_with_Recorded_Future_from_Microsoft_Teams/help.md

 *This workflow will only trigger in the channel specified in the Microsoft Teams workflow steps.*

-To run the workflow, send a message to the specified Microsoft Teams channel starting with the command `!block-host` and then provide the CVE ID of the vulnerability you would like to get more details on.
+To run the workflow, send a message to the configured Microsoft Teams channel starting with the command `!enrich-cve` and then provide the CVE ID, in upper or lowercase format, of the vulnerability you would like to get more details on.

 For example:
 * `!enrich-cve CVE-2019-0708`